Navel Orange tree in East Austin

 Hamlin Orange—one of the earlier ripening and hardier sweet oranges.
 Can peel, but usually grown for juice

 Moro Blood Orange—The most reliably colored blood oranges.
 The most popular home citrus tree in the country.
 As it stays on the tree, the flesh changes from deep red to deep purple in hue.
 Flowers in Spring ripens following Early Spring.

 Limes are very frost tender, but love our summer heat and humidity, so do well as an outdoor plant in summer, indoor plant in winter.
 Best to protect from any freeze.

-Kieffer Lime -The Bay Leaves of Thai cuisine.
+Thai Lime (formerly Kieffer) -The Bay Leaves of Thai cuisine.
 Leaves have a mysterious & distinctive flavor.
 Fresh rind/flesh also used in cooking.
 Zone 9.

 Mexican or Key Lime—Medium size tree. heavy producer.
 Thorny & thornless available.
 Small, roundish fruit.
 Very seedy, juicy.
 Likes our hot summers!
 Zone 10.

 Persian Lime—Medium size tree.
 Regular sized, greenish-yellow fruit.
 Almost seedless.
 Blooms all year, peaks May- September.
 Zone 9.